EgoNav: Egocentric Scene-aware Human Trajectory Prediction: Evaluation

-\textbf{CXA-Transformer} One of the newer approaches is to use the transformer instead of the recurrent modules\cite{qiu_egocentric_2022}.
+\textbf{CXA-Transformer} The more recent approach is to use the transformer instead of the recurrent modules\cite{qiu_egocentric_2022, mercat_multi-head_2019}.
 The transformer models, at its core, rely on attention mechanisms to process the sequence so it suffers less from forgetting and improves computational efficiency for scaling.
-One of the most recent works aiming to tackle egocentric trajectory prediction in a similar setup proposes a Cascaded Cross-Attention(CXA) Transformer.
+One of the most recent works\cite{qiu_egocentric_2022} aiming to tackle egocentric trajectory prediction proposes a Cascaded Cross-Attention(CXA) Transformer.
 It uses a transformer encoder for each modality of input including surrounding people's pose, semantic segmentation, and past trajectories, and a cross-attention module to fuse in multi-modal information.
 Similar to other transformer models, it uses a transformer decoder to produce a prediction of the most likely future path auto-regressively.
-CXA transformer is implemented strictly as outlined and uses hyper-parameters in the paper.
-In training and evaluation, we noticed a strong tendency to overfit to the training set, despite adding a significant amount of dropouts and many hyper-parameter tuning.
-The best result we can get is shown in the table.
+CXA transformer is implemented strictly as outlined in the paper.
+To optimize its performance on our dataset, we started from the provided hyper parameters and did some tuning.
+Notably, the collision score of the CXA transformer is significantly lower (-8.9), potentially because it uses stereo camera frames directly with a limited field of view.
+Unfortunately, the CXA transformer also only returns a single modal prediction.
+Despite that, the Best of 1 score is still worse than our baseline (+0.38).
+As an auto-regressive model, the smoothness is still its strength (+1.66).

+This showcases the unique advantage of our method using the diffusion model for multi-modal prediction, and Visual Memory to maximize the situational awareness of the model.